 Isn’t it amazing?
 Don’t tell me you’re not impressed.

+Author’s note: Thomas designed this amazing infographic about How Coffee Is Made.
 When he’s not triggering the smoke alarm while roasting coffee at home he usually writes new coffee posts on his blog coffeeble.com.